 Besides serving up lycopene, a powerful antioxidant that fights off DNA-damaging free radicals, marinara sauce also brings a delicious flavor to a variety of dishes ranging from pizzas and pastas to chicken and beef entrees.
 Look for brands that use tomatoes, garlic, basil, olive oil and little else.
 Related: These Are the Best Low-Carb Spaghetti Sauces, Approved by Nutritionists.

 If you only have room in your budget for one type of nut, make it a walnut.
 Thanks to its antioxidants and omega-3 fatty acids, this brain-shaped tree nut can significantly reduce the risk of heart disease.
 In fact, consuming just one ounce of walnuts five times a week can slash heart disease risk by nearly 40 percent, studies show.
 It's also rich in fiber and protein, so munching on walnuts can help quell hunger pangs and promote a healthy weight.

 In addition to making our tastebuds sing, dark chocolate can also zap excess body fat and whittle the waistline when eaten in moderation.
 Keep a bar with at least 70 percent cacao in your kitchen and break off a bite whenever the craving for something sweet strikes.
 Along with some fresh fruit, dark chocolate shavings also make a great addition to overnight oats and Greek yogurt.

-This ancient grain is packed with protein and loaded with fiber, a nutrient that aids blood sugar control.
+This ancient grain is packed with plant-based protein and loaded with fiber, a nutrient that aids blood sugar control.
 Because it's also a complete protein (meaning it contains all nine essential amino acids), it's also one of the best sources of plant protein out there.
 Use it instead of white rice as a side dish or whip up one of our favorite quinoa recipes for weight loss.